 DoD/Military Summer Reading Program for children, teens and adults.

 Let's Read!
 Let's Move! - Help to prevent summer learning loss by helping kids to read during the summer months.

 Reading is Fundamental - Summer Reading Resources.
 By the end of 6th grade children who lose reading skills over the summer will be 2 years behind their classmates.

 Avoid summer brain drain - kid friendly interactive e-learning.

 Summertime and the Learning is Easy.
 Make reading a priority, and don't forget about writing.

 Summer Camps for Kids with AD/HD from About.com.

 Camp Dream - GA.
 Georgia Jaycees in partnership with the Roosevelt Warm Springs Institute for Rehabilitation designed and built Camp Dream to be barrier-free for people of all ages with a wide variety of disabilities and severity levels.

 Surfers Healing Camp - Day camps nationwide for children with autism where kids and their families experience the joys of surfing.
 Amazing!

-Schedule and signup 2014 or volunteer to help or donate scholarships.
 Surf Camp for Kids with Autism.
+Get the Schedule and signup or volunteer to help or donate scholarships.

 Camp Guides and Resources from the National Center on Physical Activity and Disability.